sdairs/vue3-fastapi-oath2-jwt-demo/README.md

 # Setup
 Some example commands are provided in the `setup` directory `commands` file.
 This is not a script to be executed as is, it's just a dump of commands you might use to set your environment up.

+# Contributing
+Please feel free to submit PRs if you feel you can improve the demo.